MAGHUTESAN/Intelligent-Mechanical-Design-Assistant/README.md

 The Intelligent Mechanical Design Assistant is a Streamlit application that leverages advanced language models to assist users in querying and analyzing research papers in mechanical engineering.
 The application utilizes Groq and Hugging Face embeddings to create a vector database, enabling efficient document retrieval and context-based question answering.
 Additionally, it evaluates the model's responses using the BLEU score and provides various visualizations to analyze performance metrics.

 # Features
-**Document Ingestion:** Load and process PDF documents from a specified directory.
+-**Document Ingestion:** Load and process PDF documents from a specified directory.

-**Contextual Querying:** Users can input questions, and the model provides answers based on the loaded documents.
+-**Contextual Querying:** Users can input questions, and the model provides answers based on the loaded documents.

-**Performance Metrics:** The application calculates and visualizes BLEU scores, precision, recall, and F1 scores for the generated answers.
+-**Performance Metrics:** The application calculates and visualizes BLEU scores, precision, recall, and F1 scores for the generated answers.

-**Visual Analytics:** Several plots display trends and distributions of performance metrics over multiple queries.
+-**Visual Analytics:** Several plots display trends and distributions of performance metrics over multiple queries.

 # Technologies Used
-**Streamlit:** For building the interactive web application.
+-**Streamlit:** For building the interactive web application.

-**LangChain:** To facilitate the creation of language model chains and document loaders.
+-**LangChain:** To facilitate the creation of language model chains and document loaders.

-**FAISS:** For efficient similarity search and clustering of embeddings.
+-**FAISS:** For efficient similarity search and clustering of embeddings.

-**Matplotlib and Seaborn:** For data visualization.
+-**Matplotlib and Seaborn:** For data visualization.

-**OpenAI API:** For integrating with the language model.
+-**OpenAI API:** For integrating with the language model.

-**Python:** Programming language for developing the application.
+-**Python:** Programming language for developing the application.

 # Installation
 **1. Clone the Repository:**